-The Fluid Milk Processor Promotion Program, or Fluid Milk Checkoff Program develops and finances generic advertising program designed to maintain and expand markets and uses for fluid milk products produced in the U.S. Processors marketing more than 3 million pounds of fluid milk per month pay a 20 cent per hundred-weight assessment on fluid milk processed and marketed in consumer type packages in the U.S. The program was created and is administered under the Fluid Milk Promotion Act of 1990 (pdf) and the Fluid Milk Promotion and Research Order (pdf).
+The National Fluid Milk Processor Promotion Program, or Fluid Milk Checkoff Program, conducts business as the Milk Processor Education Program (MilkPEP).
+The program develops and finances generic advertising programs designed to maintain and expand markets and uses for fluid milk products produced in the U.S. Processors marketing more than 3 million pounds of fluid milk per month pay a 20 cent per hundred-weight assessment on fluid milk processed and marketed in consumer-type packages in the U.S. The program was created and is administered under the Fluid Milk Promotion Act of 1990 and the Fluid Milk Promotion and Research Order.

 - View the Report to Congress

-- Visit the Fluid Milk Processor Promotion Program website
+- Visit the National Fluid Milk Processor Promotion Program/MilkPEP website

 Other Board sponsored sites

 The Secretary solicits nominations for the board from individual fluid milk processors and other interested parties, including eligible organizations.
 Fluid milk processors and other interested parties may submit nominations for positions on the board for regions in which they are located or where they market fluid milk, and for at-large members.
 Eligible organizations may submit a slate of nominees for seats in all regions and for at-large members.